MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 6. Magnesium Absorption – What It Depends On, and Which Other Nutrients and Foods Can Help the Body Absorb It Better

 6. 1.
-Form of magnesium
+Form of Magnesium

 Several factors influence the absorption of magnesium, one of the most important being the solubility of its form (inorganic salt, organic salt, chelate, etc.).
 Generally, higher solubility correlates with better absorption.
 As mentioned earlier, magnesium glycinate is considered one of the most well-absorbed forms.
 Some studies suggest that organic magnesium salts may have slightly higher bioavailability than inorganic ones, though not all studies confirm this.